-If you take one thing away from this book, I hope it will be a fuller understanding of how important it is that you fashion a proactive agenda for your state or locality.
-You see, as progressives we are committed to progress.
-And the only way to see progress is to turn from playing merely reactive politics to fighting for an inspiring proactive vision for our future.
-This book is designed to help you do just that.
-We need to drive bold public policy in states and localities, even the ones controlled by conservatives.
-When we do that, we arm our activists with proposals that represent their values and that energize them to fight for something instead of just defending the status quo.
-Only a proactive strategy makes news, frames the debate, and dictates timing.
-Only a proactive strategy forces opponents to shift their resources and defend their unpopular positions.
-And only a proactive strategy guarantees that we are moving our communities, our states and our country forward.
-The nation is counting on you to help solve some very big problems.
-People all over are counting on you to govern boldly, with the positions, policies, passion and practicality that it takes to counter the opposition.
-Fortunately, you are not alone.
-The Public Leadership Institute hosts a nationwide network of more than 13,000 progressive state legislators, city council members, county commissioners, and other policymakers, as well as local advocates.
-Working with allied groups, we are here to support you and your allies on the ground.
-In addition to the policy tools in this edition of the Progressive Agenda, we offer on our website more than 150 model bills, the Voicing Our Values messaging series, our new Preparing to Win advocacy handbook, the Playbook for Abortion Rights, and many more resources.
-We provide webinars on timely issues every two weeks, the biweekly PLI Bulletin, a national conference, and many in-state workshops.
+We are proud to offer you the sixth annual edition of our Progressive Agenda for States and Localities, a policy handbook that is unlike any other.
+It describes a vision for progressive policy across the issues, featuring 50 model bills and providing hyperlinks to more than 100 others.
+We focus on leaders like you in the states and localities because you are at the vanguard of the progressive movement.
+You are proposing and enacting the nation's most far-reaching, proactive measures.
+You are turning states and localities into proving grounds for the newest and best policy ideas.
+While Congress has been standing still or moving backwards, states and localities have raised the minimum wage, guaranteed sick leave to workers, outlawed racial profiling, protected immigrants from harassment and LGBTQ people from discrimination, addressed climate change, discouraged smoking, expanded healthcare coverage, promoted reproductive rights, and enacted a wide variety of election reforms.
+The purpose of the Progressive Agenda is to empower and encourage you to go further, to fashion a proactive agenda for your state or locality.
+Americans are counting on you to help solve some very big problems.
+Whether you're in a red or blue jurisdiction, residents want you to lead them boldly.
+In fact, this volume is just one of the resources that the Public Leadership Institute offers to lift up crucial issues and develop public leaders at the state and local levels.
+We also publish a messaging guide, Voicing Our Values; an advocacy handbook, Preparing to Win; the Playbook for Abortion Rights; and the Community Schools Playbook.
+We promote all of our policy, messaging and advocacy resources with conferences, workshops, webinars, and trainings in states and localities across the nation.
 We are here to help you and your colleagues realize your vision for what's possible, so please call on us to assist you in any way you need.
 Enjoy this resource and all the others the Public Leadership Institute prepares for you.
-But, more importantly, employ this resource to make the necessary policy changes your constituents so need you to make.
-Sincerely, Gloria Totten President Civil Rights & Liberties OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that all men and women are created equal.
+But, more importantly, employ this resource to make the necessary policy changes your constituents need you to make.
+Sincerely, Gloria Totten President Civil Rights & Liberties OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that everyone is created equal.
 That ideal calls us to defend liberty and justice for all people, with no exceptions.
-In the 21st century, three policies are of foremost importance: (1) outlaw discrimination based on race, gender, age, disability, religion, ethnicity, sexual orientation or gender identity; (2) guarantee fundamental fairness for immigrants; and (3) protect our privacy from intrusion by governments or businesses, including the collection, use and sale of data without individuals' active consent.
+In the 21st century, three policies are of foremost importance: (1) outlaw discrimination based on race, gender, age, disability, religion, ethnicity, sexual orientation or gender identity; (2) guarantee fundamental fairness for immigrants; and (3) protect our privacy from government intrusion.
 Forbid discrimination It has been more than half a century since the civil rights movement, aided by the Warren Supreme Court, started a revolution against discrimination.
 That cause endures.
 Women and people of color continue to be underrepresented in government and other places of power, so some jurisdictions implement affirmative action while others promote more aggressive enforcement of anti-discrimination laws, especially in claims for fair and equal pay.
 Too often police wrongly employ racial profiling.
-Most states and localities currently do not protect LGBT people from employment or housing discrimination, and there are many ongoing efforts to correct that.
-Progressives must beat back efforts to legalize discrimination, like efforts to target Muslim Americans and laws which invite businesses to discriminate against our gay and lesbian neighbors.
+Most states and localities currently do not protect LGBT people from discrimination in employment and other areas, but there are many ongoing efforts to correct that.
+Progressives must beat back efforts to legalize discrimination, like policies that target Muslim Americans and laws which invite businesses to discriminate against gay and lesbian people.